mejiaga/course/01-ClassContent/06-Python-APIs/2/Activities/06-Stu_TVRatings/README.md

 ### TV Ratings

+Create an application that:
-In this activity, you will create an application that reads in a list of TV shows, makes multiple requests from an API to retrieve rating information, creates a pandas dataframe, and a visually displays the data.
+* reads in a list of TV shows
+* makes multiple requests from an API to retrieve rating information
+* creates a Pandas DataFrame
+* visually displays the data.

 ## Instructions:

-* You may use the list provided in the starter file or create your own.
+* You may use the list of TV shows provided in the starter file or create your own.

-* Request information from the TVmaze API's Show Search endpoint (<https://www.tvmaze.com/api#show-search>) on each show and store the name and rating information into lists.
+* Request information on each TV show from the [TVmaze API's Show Search endpoint](https://www.tvmaze.com/api#show-search)
+* Store the name and rating information into lists.

-* Put this data into a dictionary, and load that dict into a Pandas DataFrame.
+* Store this data in a dictionary and use it to create a Pandas DataFrame.

 * Use matplotlib to create a bar chart comparing the ratings of each show.